publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ll.md

  __Legislative Recommendations Regarding Reimbursement for Optometrists’ Services__

     [Pub.
 L. 96–499, title IX, § 937(b)][/us/pl/96/499/s937/b], Dec.
 5, 1980, [94 Stat.
 2640][/us/stat/94/2640], provided that the Secretary of Health and Human Services submit to the Congress by Jan.
-1, 1982, legislative recommendations with respect to reimbursement under title XVIII of the Social Security Act \[this subchapter\] for services furnished by optometrists in connection with cataracts and such other services which they are legally authorized to perform.
+1, 1982, legislative recommendations with respect to reimbursement under title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\] for services furnished by optometrists in connection with cataracts and such other services which they are legally authorized to perform.

  __Demonstration Projects, Studies, and Reports: Nutritional Therapy, Second Opinion Cost-Sharing, Services of Registered Dietitians, Services of Clinical Social Workers, Orthopedic Shoes, Respiratory Therapy Services, and Foot Conditions; Grants, Payments, and Expenditures__